The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

 The following corollary puts the pieces together to finish the proof of Theorem~\ref{trichotomy}~(1):

 \begin{cor} Suppose that $\phi \in\Out(F_n)$.
 If some $\Lambda^+ \in \L(\phi)$ fills then the action of $\phi$ on $\fscn$ is loxodromic. \end{cor}

 \begin{proof} After replacing $\phi$ by an iterate we may assume that $\phi$ and $\phi^{-1}$ are rotationless.
-For any one-edge splitting $S$, we have $W(S^{\phi^m}) = W(S) -m$ by Remark~\ref{rem:W3}.
+For any one-edge splitting $S$, we have $W(S^{\phi^m}) = W(S) -m$ by Lemma~\ref{BigW} \pref{BigWonS}.
 Lemma~\ref{adjacent splittings} therefore implies that the distance between $S^{\phi^m}$ and $S$ in $\fscn$ grows linearly in $m$, which completes the proof of the corollary. \end{proof}

 \begin{remark} As said in the introduction, it is known from \cite{BestvinaFeighn:FFCHyp} Theorem 9.3 that $\phi \in \Out(F_n)$ acts loxodromically on the free factor complex if and only if $\phi$ is fully irreducible.
-The ``if'' direction follows from the same method of proof as in Corollary~\ref{loxodromic}, but with a shorter argument using Lemma~\ref{bounded by 2M} in place of Lemma~\ref{adjacent splittings} and using that every nonfilling conjugacy class is not carried by $\A_\na(\Lambda^\pm_\phi)$. \end{remark}
+The ``if'' direction follows from the same method of proof as in Corollary~\ref{loxodromic}, but with a shorter argument using Lemma~\ref{bounded by 2M} in place of Lemma~\ref{adjacent splittings} and using that every nonfilling conjugacy class is not carried by $\A_\na(\Lambda^\pm_\phi)$, which is either empty or consists of a single, filling, rank~$1$ component depending on whether $\Lambda^\pm_\phi$ is a geometric lamination pair. \end{remark}